zhangce/kbp/README.md

         print "\t".join(output)
 ```

-### Extracting features from relation mentions
+### Extracting features from mention-level relation candidates

-We will skip the relation mention generation step for now, and will go straight to extracting features form relation mentions (while generating the mentions in the process).
-The `relation_mention_features` table will be used later to generate the `relation_mentions` table.
+Now that we have extracted the entity mentions, we can find the mention-level relation candidates and extract features from them.
+This way the system will learn whether or not these candidates are actually valid instances a relation involving the mentions.

+We will extract 2 features:
+- The word sequence between the mentions
+- The dependency path between the mentions.

+Refer to http://www.stanford.edu/~jurafsky/mintz.pdf for a more detailed discussion on feature extraction.

 #### Relation mention feature: word sequence